-This article will highlight some common injuries in nursing homes.
+This article will highlight 9 of the most common types of nursing home injuries.
 Read on to know the dangers.

 9. Bed Rail Injuries

 This type of nursing home injury is common, and it’s one of the most underreported problems in the nursing home community.
 An injury can occur when a resident falls between the railing and the mattress.